Even if they don't realise it, most people will have been exposed to remarketing ads (also know as retargeting ads) whilst surfing the web.

 Remarketing campaigns that don’t use Frequency Capping will also tend to suffer from a low click through rate (CTR).
 This can have a negative impact on Quality Scores, leading to higher costs and a reduced number of impressions.

-Frequency Capping has recently become even more important thanks to a change in how Google lets people control the types of ads they see.
+Frequency Capping became even more important a few years ago, thanks to a change in how Google lets people control the types of ads they see.
 Back in January 2018 Google updated their Ads Settings tool so as users can now see a list of which advertisers are targeting them with remarketing ads (or “reminder ads” as Google calls them in this context).

 Not only can people now see who is targeting them with remarketing ads, but they can also choose to mute reminder ads from selected advertisers.
 When an advertiser is muted, the user will no longer see any remarketing ads from them for the next 90 days.